nico-bohlinger/RL-X/rl_x/algorithms/README.md

 ## Adding new algorithms
-To add a new algorithm, create a new folder with the algorithm name, a subfolder for the framework and add the files described above.
+To add a new algorithm, create a new directory with the algorithm name, a subdirectory for the framework and add the files described above.

 For concrete implementations see the provided algorithms, e.g. ```rl_x/algorithm/ppo/pytorch``` or ```rl_x/algorithm/sac/flax```.